andreamaestri/walkquest/memory-bank/progress.md

 - 🟡 Production
 - 🔴 Disaster recovery

-This progress tracker will be regularly updated as development continues.
+This progress tracker reflects the current state of development with a focus on performance optimization, testing implementation, and documentation completion.